 Web Checkout

-• Ease of integration
+• Ease of integration.

-• Secured checkout experience
+• Secured checkout experience.

-• Access to multiple payment options with a single integration (Eg: Card, Transfer, USSD, Wallet, GooglePay, Etc)
+• Access to multiple payment options with a single integration (Eg, Card, Transfer, USSD, Wallet, GooglePay, etc.)

-How to Integrate
+How to integrate Web Checkout

-There are two(2) ways that you can integrate Checkout into your product.
+There are two ways to integrate Web Checkout into your product:

 Option 1 - Inline Checkout